ISI Faculty and Staff

 Stephen Pitts, S.J.

-Stephen is a Jesuit scholastic of the UCS province.
+Stephen is a Jesuit priest of the UCS province.
 Stephen was born in New Orleans, LA and grew up in Memphis, TN.
 Before entering the Jesuits, he studied math and computer science at the University of Oklahoma, and spent a year abroad at Ritsumeikan University in Kyoto, Japan.
 During his college years, Stephen worked as part of the campus ministry staff of St. Thomas More parish in Norman, OK.
 Stephen completed his regency formation at Jesuit College Prep, where he taught math and served as chaplain to the wrestling team, crew team, and robotics club.
 Stephen made the thirty day Spiritual Exercises as a novice and has made an eight-day retreat every year since.
 During first studies at Loyola University Chicago, Stephen participated in a yearlong practicum on Spiritual Direction in the Ignatian Tradition.
 He has assisted with individually directed retreats and the yearlong 19th annotation program through Loyola Chicago’s Office of Campus Ministry.
 Stephen completed a practicum at Montserrat Jesuit Retreat House in giving preached retreats, and has given several retreats since then at Montserrat and Chicago, New Orleans, and other locations.
 Stephen has also helped with the Toward Greater Freedom retreat at Jesuit Dallas and the faculty 19th Annotation retreat there.
 Currently, Stephen is in final studies at the Jesuit School of Theology of Santa Clara at Berkeley.